What is vulvitis?

 Key points about vulvitis

 - Vulvitis is inflammation of the vulva.
 It's not a condition, but a symptom with many possible causes.

-- Any woman with certain allergies, sensitivities, infections, or diseases can develop it.
+- Any person assigned female at birth with certain allergies, sensitivities, infections, or diseases can develop it.

 - Symptoms may include redness and swelling on the labia and other parts of the vulva, and intense itching.